Articles by The Professional Trustee Team

 I offered to resign as their professional trustee but told them that this would take about a week to sort out.
 You see we needed a week to get the story to the media.
 We knew once this happened, Mr and Mrs P would have cooled down and would not want to do this deal.

 This story has a happy ending.
 The newspapers picked up the story the following day.
 One week later, I received an email from Mr and Mrs P. It simply said "Thank You".
 We had just saved these clients around $500,000 and the transaction I'm talking about was buying a Blue Chip apartment.

 It is true professional trustees do render fees.
 We do.
-Our fee is $250 a year.
-I think you'll agree however that's a small price to pay in light of the financial disaster Mr and Mrs P were about to create with their Trust.
+I think you'll agree, however, that's a small price to pay in light of the financial disaster Mr and Mrs P were about to create with their trust.
 So you do need to be aware of fees but don't ever be someone who knows the cost of everything and understands the value of nothing.

 Michael Douglas was right – money doesn't ever sleep.
 Whilst it is awake and working, however, it needs protecting.
 There are 24 hours in a day, 7 days in a week and 365 days in most years.
 That means protecting money is well and truly a full time job, one that a trust is best equipped to deal with in my book.
 Happy travelling everyone with building your financial future and protecting what you grow.